Shubhangam-Singh/INFO./README.md

 <h1 align="center">Hey there it Shubhangam</h1>
 <h3 align="center">A programming enthusiast</h3>

-- 🌱 Currently in the process of learning new programming languages
+- 🌱 Currently I know Python , C , C++ , Java and I am in the process of learning new programming languages

 - 💬 Areas of interest **Web , Data Science and block chain technology**